7 Signs Your Business Might Need a Rebrand

 4. Low customer retention rates.

 There are a lot of reasons that your customers may not return to you.
-Some are outside your control; others have nothing to do with branding.
+Some are outside your control; some have nothing to do with branding.
 But if you’re unable to connect with your customers in a way that makes them want to come back, they probably either have weak or negative associations with your business.
 By taking back control of your brand, you can pinpoint what went wrong and start sparking passion in your customers again.

 According to social media, you’re one thing.
 According to your business card, you’re another.
 If your marketing materials feel like they’re at war with each other, it might be time to examine your core brand.
 What’s your unique value proposition?
-Who is your target audience?
+Who is your target customer?
 Inconsistency is usually a sign that the brand foundation is shaky.